 - Video conferencing: 200 participants maximum, 24-hour meeting duration, meeting recording, transcription, and live closed captioning, on-demand/scheduled meetings, screen sharing with co-annotation, meeting waiting room, etc.

 - Unlimited virtual faxing and audio conferencing

 - Call monitoring, call barge, call whisper, call recording (on-demand or automatic)

 - Advanced third-party integrations

-RingCentral offers four paid plans: The Essentials Plan from $19.99/user month, the Standard Plan from $27.99/user/month, the Premium Plan from $24.99/user/month, and the Ultimate Plan from $49.99/user/month.
-A limited free trial is available, as are monthly and annual payment plans (with annual plans offering savings of up to 40%.)
-Pricing changes according to the number of users selected, and the pricing shown in the image below outlines RingCentral pricing on an annual basis for 1-20 users.
+RingCentral offers three paid plans: The Core Plan from $20.00/user month, the Advanced Plan from $25.00/user/month, and the Ultra Plan from $35.00/user/month, A limited free trial is available, as are monthly and annual payment plans (with annual plans offering savings of up to 33%.)
+Volume discounts are available for 50+users.
+The pricing shown in the image below outlines RingCentral pricing on an annual basis.